Contio: Theory 2: an audience of high class citizens

-A second major theory states that the audience was mainly made up of wealthy, higher-class Romans.
+A second major theory states that the audience was mainly made up of wealthy and higher-class Romans.
 According to this theory, regularly attending contiones would have been easier for these well-to-do individuals, since they had more time to spare than lower-class citizens.
 Moreover, these higher-class Romans would have had the education that was needed to appreciate and understand the argumentation the magistrates used in their speeches, which sometimes included complicated references to history or law.
 Lastly, this theory states that this class of citizens would have been the most interesting for magistrates to influence through contiones, since these wealthy individuals would in turn have influenced the political opinion among lower-class Romans through patron-client relationships.